lidaof/eg-react/README.md

 * `getOptions()` - the visualizer probably renders with default options, like a color.
 This method returns a plain object containing those options.

-You do not have to implement these methods immediately, as the base `TrackRenderer` class provides minimal defaults.
+You do not have to implement these methods immediately, as the base `TrackConfig` class provides minimal defaults.
 Just work on making the browser render *some* temporary placeholder at first.

-### Specify when to use the TrackRenderer
+### Specify when to use the TrackConfig
-1. Import your new TrackRenderer into `trackConfig/getTrackRenderer.js`.
+1. Import your new TrackConfig into `trackConfig/getTrackConfig.js`.
 2. Add an appropriate entry to `TYPE_NAME_TO_SUBTYPE`, which maps track type name to track renderer.

 ### Write a new track visualizer component (implement `getComponent()`)